SPECTRADataSolutions/.github/docs/snippets/navigationBlock.md

 Copy the content below between the `<!-- NAVIGATION_START -->` and `<!-- NAVIGATION_END -->` markers into your README.md file, then replace the placeholders:

 - `{owner}/{repo}` - Replace with your GitHub owner/repository name
-- `{PillarName}` - Replace with your canonical pillar (Guidance, Innovation, Engagement, Operations, Protection, Sustenance, Growth)
+- `{PillarName}` - Replace with your canonical pillar (Guidance, Innovation, Engagement, Execution, Protection, Sustenance, Growth)
 - `{domainName}` - Replace with your domain name in camelCase

 ## Navigation Block Template